Gr1zZtv/EmeraldAddons/README.md

 # EmeraldAddons
-A simple forge mod that adds emerald weapons and armor to Minecraft.
+A simple forge mod that adds emerald weapons tools and armor to Minecraft.